-Both air and maritime terrorism pose a serious threat to international peace and security.
-Terrorist groups have targeted planes, sea vessels and other means of transport as vulnerable targets.
-They have also weaponized means of transport to commit such attacks, of which 9/11 (in the U.S.) is one of the most widely known tragic examples.
+Air and maritime terrorism pose a serious threat to international peace and security.
+Owing to their perceived vulnerability, terrorist groups have targeted planes, sea vessels and other means of transport.
+They have also weaponized means of transport to commit acts of terror, perhaps most notably in the September 11th attacks in the United States.

-Effective legal frameworks, criminal justice, operational and technical capacities are essential to enable Member States to prevent and respond to terrorist acts against air and maritime transportation.
-Out of 19 international legal instruments, 12 are related to preventing terrorism against international civil aviation and maritime navigation.
+Effective legal frameworks, criminal justice strategies, operational and technical capacities are essential to enable Member States to prevent and respond to terrorist acts against air and maritime transportation.
+Out of the 19 international anti-terrorism legal instruments, 12 are related to preventing terrorism against international civil aviation and maritime navigation.
 UNODC supports Member States by providing legislative and capacity-building assistance.

 There are eight civil aviation transport-related international counterterrorism instruments:

 There are four maritime-related international counterterrorism instruments:

 In coordination with the International Civil Aviation Organization and the International Maritime Organization, UNODC developed a legal training curriculum module on Transport-related (civil aviation and maritime) Terrorism Offences.
 This module is aimed at supporting counter-terrorism practitioners and other interested parties by setting out the requirements of international counter-terrorism instruments related to air and maritime transportation, allowing participants to extend and develop their knowledge in this area.